 All are under one condition that you store them correctly.

-Containing mainly milk and butter, white chocolate certainly lasts the shortest.
+Containing mainly milk and butter, even white chocolate from the most trusted brands certainly can’t last any longer than the other two.
 It can survive up to six months if tightly sealed.
 Unseal its package, and you have your white chocolate spoiled after four months.

 Check this table below for more transparent information about the shelf life of different chocolate varieties.
 Also, you can use it as a guide for buying chocolate by comparing their shelf lives with how long you intend to keep them at home.